What you should know about white hair

 Indian gooseberry.
 Also called amla, this is an herbal supplement recognized for reversing premature graying by promoting pigmentation.
 Its effectiveness is believed to be because the gooseberry is rich in antioxidants and anti-aging properties.

 Amla is available as a fruit in Indian grocery stores.
-It can also be found, as a powder or supplement, available online or in a traditional health food store, or to purchase online.
+It can also be found, as a powder or supplement, available online or in a traditional health food stores.
 The powder can be mixed with coconut oil and applied directly to the scalp.

 Black tea.
 Black tea can make hair darker, shinier and softer.
 It can be used by steeping 3 to 5 tea bags in 2 cups of boiling water, cooling and adding to clean, wet hair.
 Tea can also be mixed with conditioner, left in the hair for 1 hour, and then rinsed out.